QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 - Priority can we negative, zero & common?
 - If in TestNG all the test cases have the same priority which test case will run first?
 - Why unit testing is preferable?
+- How do you write test Plan?
+- How do you write test cases?
+- What are the components of a good bug?

+## Coding Questions
+- Write a program to reverse a string
+- Write a program to find the second largest number in an array
+- Write a program to find the missing number in an array
+- Write a program to find the duplicate number on a given integer array

 ## Scenario-based questions
 - How do you test the login page of a website?